-In 1973, if you longed for a Trans Am but were starting to want the luxury features and back seat of a Grand Prix, you ended up buying a Pontiac Grand Am like this driver quality example listed over the weekend here on Craigslist in Cheektowaga, New York (Buffalo) with with an asking price of $11,500.
+In 1973, if you longed for a Trans Am but were starting to want the luxury features and back seat of a Grand Prix, you ended up buying a Pontiac Grand Am like this driver quality example in June 2020 on Craigslist in Cheektowaga, New York (Buffalo) with an asking price of $11,500.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Grand Am priced $1,100 above the current #3 “Good” estimate of $10,400.
-If you are serious about buying this Pontiac Colonade Hardtop, you can start the conversation by emailing the seller here.

-In the early 1970’s, Pontiac noticed that sportier models from Mercedes and BMW were starting to make inroads into the U.S. market.
+In the early 1970s, Pontiac noticed that sportier models from Mercedes and BMW were starting to make inroads into the U.S. market.
 Unlike American cars of the time, the German manufacturers gained success by combining luxury features with sporty performance.
 Hoping to capitalize on this trend, Pontiac took the luxury appointments of the Grand Prix interior and combined it with the performance features of the Trans Am into a stylish version of GM’s new A-Body to create the original Grand Am.
-Following launch, car enthusiasts quickly labeled Grand Ams as “sleepers” since they had the straight line performance of the Trans Am with superior “Radial Tuned Suspension” handling.
-Unfortunately, the Grand Am launched just as the Arab Oil Embargo hit and with only a selection of gas guzzling V8s to power the car, sales quickly dwindled and consequently Pontiac canceled the car after a short three model year run.
+Following the launch, car enthusiasts quickly labeled Grand Ams as “sleepers” since they had the straight-line performance of the Trans Am with superior “Radial Tuned Suspension” handling.
+Unfortunately, the Grand Am launched just as the Arab Oil Embargo hit and with only a selection of gas-guzzling V8s to power the car, sales quickly dwindled and consequently, Pontiac canceled the car after a short three model year run.